Keyboard shortcuts

 Snapshot tests

-crates/weaveffi-cli/tests/snapshots.rs runs every generator across a nine-fixture corpus (tests/fixtures/01_calculator09_nested_modules: calculator, contacts, inventory, async-demo, events, kitchen-sink, docs-everywhere, kvstore, and nested-modules).
+crates/weaveffi-cli/tests/snapshots.rs runs every generator across a ten-fixture corpus (tests/fixtures/01_calculator10_shapes: calculator, contacts, inventory, async-demo, events, kitchen-sink, docs-everywhere, kvstore, nested-modules, and shapes).
 Output is diffed via cargo-insta.
 When a snapshot diff is intentional:

 cargo install cargo-insta --locked